metalcarratt/ministry/ls/Hebrews/msg29.md

 > in these messages the lord has released a solemn word to us. we must cross the river and go on. do not fool around with the Lord.

+"faculties exercised for discriminating" - able to discern between the superior and inferior as well as the milk vs the solid food.